jonashackt/microservice-ui-nuxt-js/README.md

 npm run generate
 ```

-This will generate all files into the `dist` directory we'll later use with the AWS CLI to sync into our S3 Bucket.
+This will generate all files into the `.output/public` directory we'll later use with the AWS CLI to sync into our S3 Bucket.

 After having installed the Pulumi CLI with the [pulumi/action-install-pulumi-cli](https://github.com/pulumi/action-install-pulumi-cli) action, we can use Pulumi to create our AWS resources - which is our static website hosting enabled S3 Bucket mainly.